-When the school nurse is not on campus, the nurses at Deerfield Academy Health Center or the child's parents will be contacted for medication issues before medication is given to students.
+When the school nurse is not on campus, day student parents will be contacted for medication issues before medication is given to students.
 Dorm parents will consult the nurses at Deerfield Academy Health Center before administering medication to boarders.

-- No students, day or boarding, may have medications (including cough) drops), vitamins, or supplements in their possession without the express permission of the school nurse. - All medications, including EpiPens and inhalers, must be brought to the school nurse who will ensure they are available to the student as needed. - Prescription medication must be in its original container from the pharmacy with the prescription label clearly visible. - A medication order from the prescribing clinician must be on file in the student's chart.
+- No students, day or boarding, may have medications (including cough drops), vitamins, or supplements in their possession without the express permission of the school nurse. - All medications, including EpiPens and inhalers, must be brought to the school nurse who will ensure they are available to the student as needed. - Prescription medication must be in its original container from the pharmacy with the prescription label clearly visible. - A medication order from the prescribing clinician must be on file in the student's chart.

-- All medications must be labeled in English. - Day families are required to notify the school nurse when medications are prescribed or dosages are changed on medications given at home.
+- · All medications must be labeled in English. - Day families are required to notify the school nurse when medications are prescribed or dosages are changed on medications given at home.